factionsecurity/factionsecurity.github.io/docs/Custom Variables.md

 ---
+tags: [Reporting, Customize]
 date: 2024-02-12
 ---

 You can use custom variables to add additional features to Faction.
 These variables can be used to add additional information to vulnerabilities like a CVSS score or to populate additional data in reports like "product owner", "cost center", etc.

+!!! note
+    Faction 1.2 and above has CVSS Scoring built in.
+You can still use this information as a guide to add your own custom variables.

 ## Adding a CVSS Score
 As of Faction version 1.1.25.1, Faction does not have CVSS scores built in but you can add your own easily.